StefanRickauer/C-Matrix-Rain/README.md

   make

 to build the program again.
+In order to run it type

+  ./bin/main